 Phil Lancaster moved to the Gorge Tillicum area in 2001.
 After a varied career that included a full military career and extensive humanitarian work in Africa, he is now an avid walker and gardener.
 Phil has served on the Saanich Governance Review Citizens Advisory Committee and currently chairs the GTCA Mobility and Transportation Working Group.
 Phil was first elected to the GTCA Board in 2018.

 Chris grew up in Victoria and has lived in the Gorge Tillicum neighbourhood since 2001.
-Chris also serves as Chair on the Gorge Canada Day Picnic organizing committee.
-Chris completed his degree in Business Administration with a concentration in Accounting at Simon Fraser University and has been working in tax and accounting for over 28 years now.
+Chris has served on the GTCA Board since 2010 and also serves as Chair on the Gorge Canada Day Picnic organizing committee.
+Chris completed his degree in Business Administration with a concentration in Accounting at Simon Fraser University and has been working in tax and accounting for over 29 years now.
 He enjoys hiking, camping, and travel, having made it to 52 countries so far!

 Arden has lived in the Gorge Tillicum neighbourhood for nearly 30 years.
 He hails originally from Thunder Bay and much enjoys the relatively moderate weather that Victoria has to offer.
 Arden is currently Chair of the GTCA Culture and Celebration Working Group.
 His interests include travel, songwriting and, sadly, the Vancouver Canucks.